Description

 Features and Options: Fully Loaded for Any Player

+The 000 outline is narrower and shallower than a dreadnought, a difference the guide on guitar body shapes explains.
 The guitar shines in its attention to detail.
 The natural finish enhances its classic look, while the mahogany neck adds durability.
 It features a bone nut and saddle, ensuring precise intonation.
 The hand orientation is specific for right-handed players, which could limit lefties unless they’re willing to modify it.
 While the lack of onboard electronics might disappoint those looking for plug-and-play functionality, the guitar’s acoustic sound is so heavenly, you might not even miss it.

 Comparing to Competitors: Where the 000-28 Stands